-[para 45] In this inquiry, I find that the three criterion are fulfilled.
-The Applicant is not the only person that has decided that public scrutiny of the Third Party's credit card use and the government's response to that use was necessary.
+[para 46] In this inquiry, I find that the three criteria are fulfilled.
+It is clear that the Applicant is not the only person that has decided that public scrutiny of the Third Party's credit card use and the government's response to that use was necessary.
 The Auditor General has also reviewed and reported on the matter.
-I also find that the Applicant was concerned with the actions of a number of government employees within the Public Body including those individuals who became aware of the credit card use and subsequently reviewed the matter.
-Lastly, the Public Body states that it has not yet disclosed any of the responsive records.
+I also find that the Applicant was concerned with the actions of a number of government employees within the Public Body who became aware of the credit card use and subsequently reviewed the matter.
+Lastly, the Public Body states that it has not yet disclosed any of the responsive records to the Applicant.

-[para 46] However, notwithstanding the above three criteria, it should be noted that the overriding consideration under section 17(5)(a) is whether the activities of the Government of Alberta or a public body have been called into question which necessitates a disclosure of personal information (Order F2005-016).
+[para 47] However, notwithstanding the above three criteria, it should be noted that the overriding consideration under section 17(5)(a) is whether the activities of the Government of Alberta or a public body have been called into question which necessitates a disclosure of personal information (Order F2005-016).
 In addition, in University of Alberta v.
 Pylypiuk (2002), A.J.
 No. 445 (Alta.
-Q.B.), Justice Gallant stated that public scrutiny of government or public body activities under section 17(5)(a) requires some public component, such as public accountability, public interest and public fairness.
+Q.B.)
+Justice Gallant stated that public scrutiny of government or public body activities under section 17(5)(a) requires some public component, such as public accountability, public interest and public fairness.